stellar/stellar-core/docs/questions.md

 	including the public key in every tx?
-	We could also make a special "create account tx" that takes in a public key Or we could make accountIDs full public keys rather than to these hashes.
+	We could also make a special "create account tx" that takes in a public key Or we could make accountIDs full public keys rather than to these hashes. extra 12 bytes per ID

 How do we want to handle returning payments?
 	If a user sends a payment from a gateway and someone needs to return it